-- The scheme is located within LLTNP.
-As works will involve replacement of existing lighting features, no change to the Special Qualities for with the National Park has been designated are expected. - The scheme will be located predominantly within the A82/A83 carriageway boundaries (including adjacent verges).
-No land take is required for the works. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
-Residual impacts are anticipated to be minor and will be in keeping with surrounding features. - The site compound will be located on made ground.
+- The works will result in slight permanent change to local landscape; however any visual impact is not considered significant due to the location and nature of the scheme, and proximity to existing removed lighting posts. - The scheme does not fall within any sites designated for biodiversity features and there are also no European sites located within 2km of the scheme. - The scheme will be located within the A82 carriageway boundary (including adjacent verges).
+No land take is required for the works. - The works are not expected to result in any alteration to existing features or exposure of potential undiscovered features of cultural heritage. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
+Residual impacts are anticipated to be minor and will be in keeping with surrounding features.